-(9) Individual means one distinct, individual human being.
+(10) Individual means one distinct, individual human being.
 It does not mean person.

-(10) Installation means an LP-Gas container or containers set on a specific customer property with the intent of supplying fuel gas to utilization equipment.
+(11) Installation means an LPG container or containers set on a specific customer property with the intent of supplying fuel gas to utilization equipment.

-(11) Installer means, a licensed company who provides a licensed individual making the connection from an installation to a LP-Gas fuel gas system and who conducts required leak testing and ensures the installation and piping system are in compliance to applicable codes and standards.
+(12) Installer means, a licensed company who provides a licensed individual making the connection from an installation to a LPG fuel gas system and who conducts required leak testing and ensures the installation and piping system are in compliance to applicable codes and standards.

-(12) Installation License means a license issued to a company or business (hereinafter referred to as a Company License) that engages in or works at the business of installing LP-Gas containers and container appurtenances, installing extending, altering or repairing any liquefied petroleum fuel gas systems including but not limited to, gas appliances or piping, vent or flue connection pertaining to or in connection with liquefied petroleum gas installations.
+(13) Installation License means a license issued to a company or business (hereinafter referred to as a Company License) that engages in or works at the business of installing LPG containers and container appurtenances, installing extending, altering or repairing any liquefied petroleum fuel gas systems including but not limited to, gas appliances or piping, vent or flue connection pertaining to or in connection with liquefied petroleum gas installations.
 This includes the operation of delivery equipment on motorized vehicles.

-(13) License means the official written permission granted by the State Fire Marshal for the purpose of working in the liquefied petroleum gas business.
+(14) License means the official written permission granted by the State Fire Marshal for the purpose of working in the liquefied petroleum gas business.

-(14) Liquefied Petroleum Gas means any liquid composed predominately of any of the following hydrocarbons or mixtures of the same: Propane, propylene, butanes (normal butane or isobutene) and butylenes.
+(15) Liquefied Petroleum Gas (LPG) means any liquid composed predominately of any of the following hydrocarbons or mixtures of the same: Propane, propylene, butanes (normal butane or isobutene) and butylenes.

+(16) Location means any physical site or facility operated by an LPG company where regulated activities occur; this may include but is not limited to offices, storage yards (bulk yards), or physical site where employees report for work.

-(15) NFPA means the National Fire Protection Association.
+(17) NFPA means the National Fire Protection Association.

-(16) NFPA 54 means National Fire Protection Association Standards (NFPA) 54 National Fuel Gas Code 2021 Edition unless otherwise specified.
+(18) NFPA 54 means National Fire Protection Association Standards (NFPA) 54 National Fuel Gas Code 2021 Edition, unless otherwise specified.

-(17) NFPA 58 means National Fire Protection Association Standards (NFPA) 58 Liquefied Petroleum Gas Code 2020 Edition, unless otherwise specified.
+(19) NFPA 58 means National Fire Protection Association Standards (NFPA) 58 Liquefied Petroleum Gas Code 2020 Edition, unless otherwise specified.